Archive for the 'Eggplant' Category

 We still have about a few hundred more green tomatoes on the vines, not including the San Marzano tomatoes which just started blooming and fruiting.
 This is a photo of yesterday’s harvest, including tomatoes, onions, and a carrot.

 Today, I made a spicy tomato sauce with the carrot, the onions, the tomatoes, and celery from a grocery store.
 Then, I bottled the sauce and processed it in our pressure cooker for about 45 minutes.
 Vegetables such as carrots, celery, and tomatoes are considered low acid.
 Therefore, they need to be processed at a higher temperature than the boiling point of water (212 degrees F) if they are going to be stored at room temperature for an extended period.
-A pressure cooker is supposed to raise its internal temperature up to about 240 degrees.
+A pressure cooker is designed to raise its internal temperature up to about 240 degrees.

 Our eggplants are finally producing their first eggplant fruits.
 We are growing about a dozen eggplants this year from seeds and transplants we bought from a local nursery.
 I set out the transplants in late April and May, but they really didn’t start growing and blooming until about early June when the warmer summer weather began.
 We are growing the Japanese long, lavender touch, New York, and black beauty varieties of eggplants.
 This is a photo of one of our lavender touch eggplants.
 I really like this variety, because the color of the fruit is so beautiful and the flesh is creamier and moister than some of the darker varieties.